 Anders Olauson, born in 1950, has had a significant impact on Sahlgrenska Academy’s research and education on rare diseases.
 He has inspired and enabled researchers to come together in connection with many of these health conditions.

-The Faculty Board at Sahlgrenska Academy appointed Anders Olauson as an honorary doctor of medicine, and highlights his achievements within the faculty’s areas of interest in terms of pediatrics, pediatric surgery, and clinical genetics.
+The Faculty Board at Sahlgrenska Academy appointed Anders Olauson as an honorary doctor of medicine and highlighted his achievements within the faculty’s areas of interest in terms of pediatrics, pediatric surgery, and clinical genetics.

 A beautiful location on Lilla Amundön

-We met Anders Olauson for a photo shoot at Ågrenska, a non-profit national competence center with a beautiful location on the island of Lilla Amundön, south of Gothenburg.
+We met Anders Olauson for a photo shoot at Ågrenska, a non-profit national competence centre with a beautiful location on the island of Lilla Amundön, south of Gothenburg.

 Anders Olauson initiated the Ågrenska Foundation in 1985, bringing together five key players within the field of rare diseases among children: healthcare providers, schools, social services, the Swedish Social Insurance Agency, and patient representatives.